egeexyz/egees-arch-installer/README.md

 ## Troubleshooting

-If you run the script and are unsure how to log in, check the `add_user()` in the script and don't forget to reboot after you run it.
+If you run the script and are unsure how to log in, check the `add_user()` function in the script.
+And don't forget to reboot after you run it!

 `fdisk: cannot open /dev/sda: No such file or directory` This error occurs because the default disk identifier, `sda`, does not exist on your system.
 Simply override the default by passing in a [correct identifier](https://wiki.archlinux.org/title/fdisk#List_partitions).
 You can find one by running `fdisk -l` and inspecting the `Device` column.